lindenbaum/hinterface/README.md

 # hinterface - Haskell / Erlang interoperability library

 Inspired by Jinterface (Java), a set of tools for communication with Erlang processes.

-This is work in progress, the library isn't usable yet.